GrumpyPirate/Sphaxify/README.md

     - Useful for troublesome images that need to be kept 24bit, need to be kept the same size (hello, GUIs) or need transparency (some fluid textures)
 - **Can watch your `src/` directory for any changes while you work, to auto-regenerate packs on-the-fly**
     - Any changes to `.png`, `.txt` or `.mcmeta` files will trigger a fresh generation of size packs
-    - Allows patch artists to stay creative!
+    - Allows patch artists to keep creative, letting your machine do the grunt work

 How to Install